barnes7td/essentials/cheatsheets/coding_basics.md

 **Principle 9:** Use a for loop if you know the number of loops, else use a while loop.

 **Principle 10:** The end product is the User Experience.
 It is the priority.

+**Principle 11:** Have a reason for why you did something, even if that reason is wrong.